 + PRO: Free primary and secondary education

-- CON: Limited space in international schools
+- CON: Limited space and high fees in international schools

 Getting around in Turkey